When I mentor couples, they often come to me exhausted from the same painful cycle. Maybe you can relate.

 There was a time in my marriage when we were raising three small children, and our budget was extremely tight.
 Due to financial constraints, we chose to go out only once a month.

 We were trying to plan for our next date (within a specified budget).
-My husband really wanted to go to a particular movie, but I wanted to go to a restaurant for a nice meal and not cook.
-If we had compromised, either we would have gone to his movie (and I would have had to cook dinner as usual—and been resentful) OR I would have had a nice dinner out (and he would have missed his movie—and possibly been resentful).
+My husband really wanted to go to a particular movie, but I wanted to go out to eat—both were not in our budget.

-When our attention focused on creating more closeness and love in our relationship, a solution would reveal itself and allow us to shift more easily to generating a win-win solution.
+As my husband and I focused our attention on creating more closeness and love in our relationship, a solution would reveal itself and allow us to shift more easily to generating a win-win solution.
 The more we practiced, the easier it became until compromise disappeared from our vocabulary and our decisions.

-Below are some easy yet effective keys to creating win-win solutions and eliminating the need to compromise.
+Below are some simple yet effective keys to creating win-win solutions and eliminating the need to compromise.

 Remember: neither partner goes along with an idea until you are both truly happy.